ConnorSweeneyDev/SimpleGameEngine/readme.md

 This engine provides an interface for creating 2D/3D hybrid games.

 ## Building and Running
-After following the platform specific instructions you can execute the `build.bat` file on windows or the `build.sh` file on linux from the root of the project to build the binary.
-The outputted binary must be run from the root to work as intended.
+This project is optimized to be built with the following targets in mind:
+- Windows 11 MinGW 64-bit GCC 14.2.0
+- Ubuntu 18.04 GLIBC Version 2.27

+Version information for dependencies can be found in `external/version_info.txt`.

 On Windows, the binary will be statically linked to any C++ runtime libraries that are used, but dynamically linked to SDL2.
 On Linux, the binary will be statically linked where possible (libgcc and libstdc++) but dynamically linked to everything else.
 Part of the build process is to use my [ResourceLoader](https://github.com/ConnorSweeneyDev/ResourceLoader) to make shaders a part of the program rather than needing them present at runtime.
-It is capable of loading png's aswell but I don't want to include those directly into the binary due to the size increase.
+It is capable of loading png files aswell but I don't want to include those directly into the binary due to the size increase.

+After following the platform specific instructions below you can execute the `build.bat` file on Windows or the `build.sh` file on Linux from the root of the project to build the binary.
+The outputted binary must be run from the root to work as intended.

 ### Windows
-You must have any 64-bit [MinGW](https://winlibs.com/) installation with clang/LLVM support in your path, this will give you access to the unix tools that are used in the makefile.
+You must have a 64-bit [MinGW](https://winlibs.com/) installation with clang/LLVM support in your path, this will give you access to the unix tools that are used in the makefile.
 In addition, you will need Python3 for parallel build support - `winget install --id Python.Python.3.12`.

 ### Linux
-Do the following to ensure your environment is set up correctly:
+Do the following on Ubuntu to ensure your environment is set up correctly:
 - Only run `sudo apt update && sudo apt upgrade` if you haven't already.
 - Run `sudo apt install git g++ make`.
 - Only run `sudo apt install alsa xorg openbox` if you don't already have an audio and window